crotger/django-vagrant/README.md

 ##Still Needs
 1. usep_app bitbucket repository to be made public
 2. dump of dj_projects database currently on worf
+  - until this is done, any part of the website that relies on the database will not display (including the main collections page)
 3. to be made compliant with a Centos5 box

 ##When Done the following will be true